What is the EU's Corporate Sustainability Reporting Directive (CSRD)?

 - Reporting in line with Sustainable Finance Disclosure Regulation (SFDR) and the EU Taxonomy Regulation

 The CSRD’s Timetable (Updated!)In June 2022, the Council and European Parliament reached a first provisional political agreement on the directive.
-The agreement discloses that the application of the regulation will take place in three stages:
+The agreement discloses that the application of the directive will take place in three stages:

 - The financial year 2024: Companies with an average of 500 employees (report published in 2025).